 - A listing of a few Renewalist Christian Zionist organizations:

 - Critical analysis of Christian Zionist organizations: Unholy Alliance: Christian Zionists and the Israeli/Palestinian Conflict by Michael Welton

 - Christ at the Checkpoint Conferences sponsored bi-annually by Bethlehem College, looks for an equitable relationship.
 Christian Zionists argue that it has a Palestinian bias.

 Image with Balfour statement is used with permission from dreamstime.com.
 “The Balfour Declaration was a public statement issued by the British government during World War I announcing support for the establishment of a “national home for the Jewish people” in Palestine. . .”5

 Comments are welcome, but please be respectful.
 Any disrespectful, derogatory, or stereotyping comments of any person, group, community, race, or religion will not be posted.

 - http://www.gordonconwell.edu/ockenga/research/documents/2ChristianityinitsGlobalContext.pdf Pg.
 7

 - See the article by Emma Green in the Atlantic White Evangelicals Used to Dominate Christian Zionism, but Not Anymore

-- This is through my own local experience dealing especially with two ardent Christian Zionists, and a number of other acquaintances who are oriented this way, but not so passionately.
+- This is through my local experience dealing with two ardent Christian Zionists and several other acquaintances who are oriented this way but not so passionately.
 See also the New York Times Article Oy Vey, Christian Soldiers by Maude Newton